Feel free to share

-In this guide I'll be going through the major aspects of creating a species, aspect which have a strong influence on the end results and factors which also matter in the real world.
+In this guide I'll be going through the major aspects of creating a species, aspects which have a strong influence on the end results, and factors which also matter in the real world.
 While everything in this guide is mostly suggestion based instead of strict guidelines, hopefully it'll get you thinking and inspired nonetheless.

 Note that this guide is aimed at animals in particular.
 There's a separate guide for creating (arguably) more intelligent species (orcs, elves, humans, etc), which can you find right here.
 There are less aspects and less rules to take into account for more intelligent species, hence the separate guide.

 Before we even begin creating a species it's best to have a rough idea of what you want to create.
 What type of animal do you want?
 A fish?
 Mammal?
 Insect?
 A mix of multiple types?
 As you progress with the creation process the type might change slightly or completely, but you have to start somewhere.

 Is your animal nocturnal, diurnal, crepuscular (active at twilight), or something else completely?
 Perhaps your animal lives deep underwater or underground, and won't have a real sense of day and night.

 It may seem like a small thing to think about, but it'll be of huge importance later on when you start giving it features, including its senses.

 Another aspect you'll want to consider is how realistic you want your animal to be.
 The more realistic it is the more rules you'll have to follow.
 A dragon with enormous wings might look cool, but realistically it might be too heavy to actually be able to fly.
 A mammoth with gigantic tusks might have a balance issue, and a lion with massive tusks might have issues actually biting its prey.